-The focus for the Group will be on continuing the profitable growth achieved during the year ended 30 June 2017, to further capitalise on the larger and growing customer base of the Group.
+The focus for the Group will be on continuing the profitable growth achieved during the year ended 30 June 2018, to further capitalise on the larger and growing customer base of the Group.
+The Group will also continue development of its MEG business and commercialisation of its Somfit product with interested international partners.

-The Group expects revenues to be within a range of \$40.0m to \$42.0m for the year ended 30 June 2018.
+The Group expects revenues to be within a range of \$40.0m to \$42.0m for the year ended 30 June 2019.
 On the basis revenues are within this range earnings before interest, tax, depreciation and amortisation should be between \$5.5m and \$6.5m, with net profits after tax between \$4.0m and \$5.0m.